JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 ### Create a shared module for cross-platform code

-The cross-platform code that is used for both iOS and Android will be stored in a shared module.
+The cross-platform code used for both iOS and Android will be stored in a shared module.
 Starting with the Meerkat version, Android Studio provides a wizard for creating such modules.

 Create a shared module and connect it to both the existing Android application and your future iOS application: